SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - sshpass -p DevOps321 ssh centos@NodeIP -C "curl <URL> | sudo bash"

 ### PUSH Architecture (Ansible is a PUSH)
 Configuration server (or) Ansible-server (or) Main server (or) Controller machine ---> It can connect to any number of remote servers, Main configuration server pushes the configuration to the nodes without logging into the nodes in the background itself and ofcourse it is using ssh connection in the background, we only just make sure wether the connection is established successfully between nodes and ansible server.
-Here the Node-1,Node-2,Node-3 etc. are nothing but ----> Remote servers.
+Here the Node-1,Node-2,Node-3 etc. are nothing but ---> Remote servers.

 ### PULL Architecture (Chef is a PULL)
-How do we configure pull based in chef ? we will configure agents in the nodes to check periodically say for every 1 hour, or it will check 24*7 that means bandwidth will be waste,resource consumption like CPU,memory etc. will be high and also there is one advantage in pull based architecture in some scenarios, this point shiva will discuss in the later sessions.
+How do we configure pull based in chef ? we will configure agents in the nodes to check periodically say for every 1 hour, or it will check 24*7 that means bandwidth will be wasted,resource consumption like CPU,memory etc. will be high and also there is one advantage in pull based architecture in some scenarios, this point shiva will discuss in the later sessions.

 ### Installing ansible and connecting to node
 - sudo yum install ansible -y, where ever the ansible is installed, we call it has a ansible server.